 CARB, upon presentation of proper credentials, has the right to enter and inspect any Locomotive, vehicle, vessel, or premises in California on which an air pollution source is located for the purposes of inspecting such source, including taking samples from the emission source.

+Noncompliance with AFMO.

+Failure to comply with the terms of the AFMO in section 2478.8 is a separate offense for which subsection 2478.16(a) applies.

+If the Executive Officer revokes a Locomotive Operator’s AFMO, the Locomotive Operator shall be considered in violation of this Locomotive Regulation for every day the Locomotive Operator Operated under the AFMO but did not meet the requirements of the AFMO.

+The Executive Officer shall, in assessing penalties, take into account whether the Locomotive Operator submitted, prior to the revocation, required AFMO annual reports and Detailed Timeline Reports that were accurate, complete, and otherwise compliant with the AFMO requirements.
+If so, the Executive Officer shall consider the Locomotive Operator to be compliant with this Locomotive Regulation, for the purposes of assessing penalties, up until the date of submission of the last accurate, complete, and compliant report.

+In assessing penalties, the Executive Officer may assess penalties based on emission reductions not achieved due to the Locomotive Operator’s failure to comply with the terms of the AFMO.
+The Executive Officer may calculate the value of the total emissions using the Funding Requirement formula set forth in subsection 2478.4(g)(2).
+The total penalty assessed for emissions lost due to revocation of the AFMO shall not exceed the statutory maximum, assessed as a per-day penalty, for every day the AFMO was in effect.

-NOTE: Authority cited: sections 38560, 39600, 39601, 39658, 39659, 39666, 39674, 39675, 42400, 42400.1, 42400.2, 42400.3.5, 42402, 42402.2, 42410, 43008.6, 43016, 43013, 43018, Health and Safety Code.
-Reference: sections 39650, 39659, 41511, 43013, and 43018, Health and Safety Code.
+NOTE: Authority cited: Sections 38560, 38580, 39600, 39601, 39658, 39659, 39666, 39674, 39675, 42400, 42400.1, 42400.2, 42400.3, 42402, 42402.2, 42410, 43008.6, 43016, 43013, 43018, Health and Safety Code.
+Reference: sections 38580, 39650, 39659, 41511, 43013, and 43018, Health and Safety Code.

-2478.16.
-Severability
+2478.17.
+Severability.

+For purposes of this section, the following words shall have the following meanings:

+“Invalidates” means that a court of competent jurisdiction holds, in a final ruling, that the referenced part of this Locomotive Regulation (or the application thereof to any circumstance) is, for any reason, invalid, unconstitutional, or unenforceable.

+“Invalidates as to any Person” means that a court of competent jurisdiction holds, in a final ruling, that the application to any Person of the referenced part of this Locomotive Regulation is, for any reason, invalid, unconstitutional, or unenforceable.

-If any section, subsection, paragraph, subparagraph, sentence, clause, phrase, or portion of this Locomotive Regulation (or the application thereof to any person or circumstances) is, for any reason, held invalid, unconstitutional, or unenforceable by any court of competent jurisdiction, such portion or application shall be deemed separate, distinct, and independent, and such holding shall not affect the validity of the remaining portions of this Locomotive Regulation or the application of this Locomotive Regulation to other persons or circumstances.
+“Part.” any section, subsection, paragraph, subparagraph, sentence, clause, phrase, or portion of the referenced text.

+General severability.
+If a court invalidates or invalidates as to any Person any part of this Locomotive Regulation, the invalided part shall be deemed separate, distinct, and independent, and such holding shall not affect the validity of the remaining parts of this Locomotive Regulation or the application of this Locomotive Regulation to other Persons or circumstances.